Skip to Content

 • Such comfortable beds!

-The Sofitel is Colombia's first luxury hotel and it's absolutely gorgeous.
+The Sofitel is Colombia's first luxury hotel and it's gorgeous.
 It's the sort of place you could imagine staying for your honeymoon, with a large grand James Bond-like entrance hall, and the most charming hotel staff we've ever met.

 Even though you're close to so many great restaurants in Bogota you'll also not want to miss out on the Sofitel's in-house restaurant Basilic.
 We are suckers for Mediterranean cuisine.
 It also serves delicious French cuisine, meaning Seb felt right at home (he's never admitted to eating snails though…) Oh, and the decor is incredible too, with a huge skylight in the restaurant's ceiling.